coreybruyere/skeleton-ui/README.md

 - Figure out Props of issue in MDX files
 - Update README in individual packages
 - Document usage (Use as template or import)
-- Add simple library component
+- Add simple icon component